New York City

 The water conservation project is part of New York City’s Water for the Future Program, a $2.1 billion initiative to ensure clean, reliable, and safe drinking water for nine million New Yorkers for decades to come.
 As part of the Program, DEP will repair leaks in the Delaware Aqueduct that supplies roughly half of the city’s daily drinking water needs.
 In order to make repairs to the Aqueduct, the tunnel must be temporarily shut down between 2020 and 2021.
 In addition to supplementing the city’s water supply during the shutdown, DEP aims to reduce citywide water consumption by five percent through conservation programs.

 DEP also offers free materials and educational tools.
 Below are free activities for your school and students:

-2014 Water Resources Art & Poetry ContestThe New York City Department of Environmental Protection will soon announce the annual Water Resources Art & Poetry Contest.
+2014 Water Resources Art & Poetry ContestThe New York City Department of Environmental Protection sponsors an annual Water Resources Art & Poetry Contest.
 This special program gives students from New York City and the NYC Watersheds a chance to creatively express their understanding of our shared water resources.
 Learn more

 Visitor Center at Newtown Creek Located at the Newtown Creek Wastewater Treatment Plant in Greenpoint, Brooklyn, the Visitor Center features installations and special programming for school groups, describing the source of our great tasting, healthy drinking water; how the city's wastewater treatent and sewers work; and simple fun ways to conserve water.
 To schedule a field trip, download the education outreach request form and email it to firstname.lastname@example.org.